 IRA CDs are great for conservative, low-risk investors who want security against their initial capital and a guaranteed yield.
 If you will retire soon or are already retired, you may want to shift some of the nest egg into an IRA CD.
 You will earn a relatively low return, but that could be enough if your goal is just to secure the money you’ve already saved.

 Because IRA CDs offer a relatively low return, they are not ideal for younger investors or people who are just starting to save for retirement.
-Individuals who have decades before they retirement are usually better served a diverse portfolio.
+Individuals who have decades before they retire are usually better served with a diverse portfolio.

 You should also avoid an IRA CD if you will need to use the money that you invest.
 Withdrawing money early from a CD is not a good idea because of the early withdrawal penalties.

-If you don’t mind using an online bank, you should look into Ally Bank.
+- Ally Bank: If you don’t mind using an online bank, you should look into Ally Bank.
 It offers various term lengths and interest rates.
 Its CD accounts also compound interest daily.
-The IRA High Yield CD comes in terms between three months and five years.
+The IRA High Yield CD comes in terms of between three months and five years.
 The term length you choose will determine your APY.
-Ally also has a IRA Raise Your Rate CD, which grows at 1.50% on a two-year or four-year term.
+Ally also has an IRA Raise Your Rate CD, which grows at 1.50% on a two-year or four-year term.
 If your rates and balance increase during the term of your CD, you could get the opportunity to increase your rate.